-All US civilian students attending the JPME Masters Program at Fort McNair are expected to complete all of the on-line and on-campus admissions requirements listed below as soon as possible.
+All US civilian students attending a JPME Masters program at the Fort McNair campus are expected to complete the on-line and on-campus admissions requirements listed below as soon as possible.

 All civilian students must register for a Joint Knowledge Online account, associate themselves with NDU as a student of their college/program, and complete all Information Assurance (IA) Compliance requirements for US Civilian JPME Masters (All Colleges).